performant-software/neatline.org/demos/index.md

   </div>
 </a>

-<small>By <strong>Stephanie Krom</strong> | Link with permission of <a href="http://omeka.digitalpubs.nyu.edu/whiskeyrebellion/"> Stephanie Krom</a>. | Map: <a href="http://openstreetmap.org">OpenStreetMap</a></small>
+<small>By <strong>Stephanie Krom</strong> | Link with permission of <a href="http://maptherebellion.com/interactive-map"> Stephanie Krom</a>. | Map: <a href="http://openstreetmap.org">OpenStreetMap</a></small>

-<p>"This digital history project, built by Stephanie Krom at New York University, aims to explore the Whiskey Rebellion (1791-1794) in time and space through an interactive map, a responsive timeline, and a heritage audio tour designed to be played in a vehicle while exploring the present-day sites of the Whiskey Rebellion in western Pennsylvania" (text from the project's "<a href="http://omeka.digitalpubs.nyu.edu/whiskeyrebellion/about-the-project">About</a>" page.</p>
+<p>"This digital history project explores the Whiskey Rebellion through time and space.
+This site includes an interactive map, a responsive timeline, and an audio tour of the major sites of the Whiskey Rebellion.
+Locations of important sites of the Whiskey Rebellion have been found through original, on-the-ground research and appear together for the first time in this user-focused digital space."
+(Text from the project's <a href="http://maptherebellion.com/about">About</a> page.)</p>
 </div>

 <div class="exhibit">